gizwits-docs/gizwits-docs/source/en-us/DeviceDev/MCUScheme.md

 # Create product on Gizwits IoT Cloud

-Take "Smart Light" as an example to introduce the entire process of connecting a device to Gizwits IoT Cloud.
+Take "Water Purifier" as an example to introduce the entire process of connecting a device to Gizwits IoT Cloud.

 ## 1. Sign up for a Gizwits IoT Cloud developer account